cybertraining-dsc/reu2022/project/install.md

 Install python from <https://python.org>

-Document the options, e.g. switch on path, icon on deskto, allow path longer then 256 chars
+Document the options, e.g. switch on path, icon on desktop, allow path longer then 256 chars

 Start gitbash